mjordan/introduction_to_relational_databases/README.md

 One web-based RDBMS management tool that does not have this limitation is [Xataface](http://xataface.com/).
 The screen shot below was taken from a database that uses Xataface.
 (The database, coincidentally, also describes books, specifcally, a set of books published in the late 1700s up to the end of the 1800s associated with a particular region in England.)
 The "Places" form depicted here exists within the form used to edit book entries.
 The database contains a "books" table, a "publication_place" table, and a more general "place" table.
 The example below shows how the user can choose a value from either of those tables directly within the form used to edit the book that the places are associated with:

-![Example of an autocomplete field for selecting values from linked tables](assets/xataface_linked_table_example.png) Example of a user interface built using [Xataface](http://xataface.com/) for selecting values from linked tables.
-Image courtesy of John Dingle and Margaret Linley.
+![Example of an autocomplete field for selecting values from linked tables](assets/xataface_linked_table_example.png) Image courtesy of John Dingle and Margaret Linley.

 ## Data modeling for relational databases